-- We used the same technique but evaluated maximum likelihood scores on an EMMA alignment of a large biological dataset (protein sequences) from Kelly Williams with approximately 70,000 sequences, restricting the alignment to approximately 1000 sites. - We let RAxML run under varying conditions: its default approach, using FastTree as a starting tree, and using our GTM tree as a starting tree. - We compared these RAxML runs (different starting trees) to each other, using LG+Gamma(4) for the model
+- We used the same technique but evaluated maximum likelihood scores on an MAGUS+EMMA alignment of the Recombinase dataset (~70,000 protein sequences) from Kelly Williams, restricting the alignment to approximately 1000 sites. - We let RAxML run under varying conditions: its default approach, using FastTree as a starting tree, and using our GTM tree as a starting tree. - We compared these RAxML runs (different starting trees) to each other, using LG+Gamma(4) for the model